On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: The centralizers of finite cyclic subgroups in the Bianchi groups

 We use the following classification of Felix Klein \cite{binaereFormenMathAnn9}.

-\begin{Lem}[Klein] The finite subgroups in $\mathrm{PSL}_2(\ringO)$ are exclusively of isomorphism types the cyclic groups of orders $1$, $2$ and $3$, the dihedral groups $\Kleinfourgroup$ and $\Sthree$ (isomorphic to the Klein four-group \mbox{$\Z/2 \times \Z/2$}, respectively the symmetric group on three symbols) and the alternating group~$\Afour$. \end{Lem}
+\begin{Lem}[Klein] The finite subgroups in $\mathrm{PSL}_2(\ringO)$ are exclusively of isomorphism types the cyclic groups of orders $1$, $2$ and $3$, the dihedral groups $\Kleinfourgroup$ and $\Sthree$ (isomorphic to the Klein four-group \mbox{$\Z/2 \times \Z/2$}, respectively to the symmetric group on three symbols) and the alternating group~$\Afour$. \end{Lem}

-Now we investigate the associated normaliser groups.
+Now we investigate the associated normalizer groups.
 Straight-forward verification using the multiplication tables of the implied finite groups yields the following. \begin{lemma} Let $G$ be a finite subgroup of ${\rm PSL}_2(\ringO_{-m})$.
-Then the type of the normaliser of any subgroup of type~$\Z/ \ell$ in $G$ is given as follows for $\ell = 2$ and $\ell = 3$, where we print only cases with existing subgroup of type $\Z/\ell$.
+Then the type of the normalizer of any subgroup of type~$\Z/ \ell$ in $G$ is given as follows for $\ell = 2$ and $\ell = 3$, where we print only cases with existing subgroup of type $\Z/\ell$.

 \end{lemma}